violetrollergirl/violetrollergirl.com/resources/for-clients/booking-guide/index.md

 1. Message two: I reply with a confirmation of your expectations, date details including the chosen date/time from your suggested options, and instructions for sending your deposit.
 1. Message three: you confirm these details and send your deposit to reserve time in my calendar.

 Real life is often messier, and it's possible that I'll need to ask you about, say, food allergies or preferences if we're going out, or clarify something in your inquiry.
-There is no strict limit to how many messages we'll exchange, but you'll undoubtedly notice my attention to detail and thoroughness in each and every one that I send.
-My goal is to handle logistics quickly so that we can get on to the really fun stuff equally quickly!
+There's no set number to how many messages we'll exchange, but you'll undoubtedly notice my attention to detail and thoroughness in each and every one that I send.
+My goal is to handle logistics quickly and with as few rounds of back-and-forth messaging as necessary so that we can get on to the really fun stuff equally quickly!

 If we find ourselves unable to plan for and set a specific date, time, or place for your appointment in more than five back-and-forth messages, it may mean you aren't quite ready to book, and I'll probably suggest you send a new inquiry when you are.
 It's no big deal, I just need to move on to other inquiries.